 Numbness: a solution to the fear of feeling; avoidance of intense pain or hurt; a reaction, a defence mechanism, perhaps, to loss, heartache, betrayal.
-Unfortunately, this numbness, it is not selective in its censoring process.
+Unfortunately, this numbness is not selective in its censorship process.
 Elation and magic often also fall victim to its effects, going forgotten, overlooked, and unfelt.

-It struck me that I was avoiding allowing myself to be truly happy, living under the conviction that I did not deserve to feel real joy, the universe’s love.
+It struck me that I was avoiding allowing myself to be truly happy, living under the conviction that I did not deserve to feel real joy, universal love.
 An occasional escape was a welcome solution.
-I had, at times, been running, but it ended there.
+I had been running, but it ended there.
 No more running.
 No more numbness.

-And so, as of that 3rd day of December, of one of the weirdest years ever, I made a promise to myself and to those which were catalysts for this decision.
-I made a promise that I would no longer allow myself to succumb to oblivion.
+And so, as of that 3rd day of December, of one of the weirdest years ever, I made a promise to myself and to those who were catalysts for this decision.
+I made a promise that I would do my best to no longer succumb to oblivion.
 I want to honour the souls and the experiences around me everywhere I go.
 I want to cherish moments, for they are far too precious to exist within a misted realm.